platformsh/platformsh-docs/docs/src/dedicated/architecture/_index.md

 ## Accessing services

-Your application will be able to connect to each service by referencing the exact same environment variables as a Grid environment.
+Your application can connect to each service by referencing the exact same environment variables as a Grid environment.
 While the configuration of the service will be performed by our team, the application configuration is the same and your code should be the same.
 See the [services documentation](../../add-services/_index.md) for service-specific details.
 Note that not all services and languages are available in a Dedicated environment.